NigelByrne1/labMoviesAppAssignment/README.md

 ### Favourite/MustWatch TV pages and functionality
 I attempted to add favourite/mustwatch functionality for TV shows, similar to what I have for movies.
 The pages mostly work, and TV shows can sometimes be favourited or added to must watch, but after doing this, the movies favourites page breaks.
 I suspect this is because I copied the movie pages and adapted them for TV shows, but I must have missed something in the process, causing the logic for movies and TV shows to get mixed up.

+### Attempted Category Dropdown Menu

+I tried several times to change the main navigation menu into a simple dropdown with categories (e.g., "Movies", "TV Shows", etc.), but found the Material UI documentation confusing and overly complex for this use case.
+There are many advanced menu options, but I just wanted a basic dropdown menu for navigation.